jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

     dnf install -y postgresql17-server
     dnf install -y postgresql17-contrib
     dnf install -y https://www.pgpool.net/yum/rpms/4.6/redhat/rhel-9-x86_64/pgpool-II-release-4.6-1.noarch.rpm
+    dnf config-manager --set-enabled crb
+    dnf install -y libmemcached-awesome
     dnf install -y pgpool-II-pg17
     dnf install -y pgpool-II-pg17-extensions

+**Note**

-**If you get the error, "nothing provides libmemcached.so.11()(64bit)" when trying to install Pgpool ... ,  you will probably need to do the following ...**
+**If you are running Oracle 9 and you received the error, "nothing provides libmemcached.so.11()(64bit)" when trying to install Pgpool ... ,  you will probably need to do the following ...**

+Remember, the above instructions are based on **Rocky 9 OS**.

+The following is a light variation from the above references to **libmemcached** and **crb** to help resolve the issue.
+Simply run ...

+    dnf config-manager --set-enabled ol9_codeready_builder
     dnf config-manager --set-enabled crb
-    dnf install libmemcached-awesome
+    dnf install libmemcached-awesome libmemcached-awesome-devel

+Then try to reinstall Pgpool.

     dnf install -y pgpool-II-pg17
     dnf install -y pgpool-II-pg17-extensions

 The error  indicates that a dependency is missing.
 Specifically, the package requires the **libmemcached.so.11** shared library, but your system can't find it in the enabled repositories.
 This is a common issue on RHEL-based systems like RHEL 9 when a package from one repository depends on a library that is in a different, un-enabled repository.

-#### Make sure the /etc/hosts file is updated with info for all servers (**pg1, pg2, pg3 and pgpool** ).
+#### Reminder, Make sure the /etc/hosts file is updated with info for all servers (pg1, pg2, pg3 and pgpool).

 #### Setup ssh for the postgres user across all servers

 For this documentation, I simply generate an ssh key ( id_rsa) , add the public key (id_rsa.pub) to the (authorized_keys) file and copy them to the postgres users .ssh directory on all the servers.
 This is not the most secure way of doing things but it makes things easier for this documentation.
 As mentioned earlier, the assumption is made that you will take care of this as part of the install.

-### On the pgpool server (pgpool)
+#### On the pgpool server (pgpool)

 #### Setup a unit file for pgpool

+If your install did not create the unit file for Pgpool, you will need to create it manually.
+A quick way to see if the service is there is to run

+    systemctl status pgpool.service

+If you see see an output similar to the following, you are good to go.

+    ○ pgpool.service - Pgpool-II
+         Loaded: loaded (/usr/lib/systemd/system/pgpool.service; disabled; preset: disabled)
+         Active: inactive (dead)

+**If you get an error indicating the unit could not be found**

+    Unit pgpool.service could not be found.

+Then perform the following steps

 As user root